 - MC has signed an agreement with your home institution and you have been chosen by your school to come here.
-For a list of institutions with whom MC has agreements, click here.
+For a list of institutions with whom MC has agreements, go here.

 - Your school is a member of the International Student Exchange Program (ISEP) and you have been accepted to come here.

-- You have a TOEFL score of 74 (IBT), 200 (CBT) or 525 (paper) or an IELTS band score of 6.0 will verify that you are proficient enough in English to begin College classes immediately upon arrival without the need to enter our intensive English program.
+- You have a TOEFL score of 74 (IBT), 200 (CBT) or 525 (paper), an IELTS band score of 6.5 or an iTEP Academic score of 3.9 will verify that you are proficient enough in English to begin College classes immediately upon arrival without the need to enter our intensive English program.
 In some cases a language proficiency report from your institution may be accepted in lieu of the TOEFL score for exchange students.

-Personal expenses per semester are estimated at $600.
-Students should also budget for the following costs per semester:
+Personal expenses per semester are estimated at $800.
+Students should budget for the following costs per semester:

 - General Refundable Deposit; $100